maylangomes/Sprite/README.md

-Commande pour lancer le programme :
+Commands to start the script :

 php css_generator.php img